Sri Lanka Intro

 - Visit a local Buddhist Monastery, spend time with the monks and teach them some English

 Day 2: Negombo/Dambulla.
 Today, you’ll hit the streets of Negombo in a classic form of Asian transport: a tuk tuk.
 Soak up the vibrant atmosphere of this city and explore the bustling local fish market.
-You’ll then journey north to the beautiful town of Dambulla, where you’ll spend the night in a picturesque ‘glamping’ resort.
-Breakfast, lunch and dinner included today.
+You’ll then journey north to the beautiful town of Dambulla.

-Day 3: Temples, villages and Sigyria Rock.
+Day 3: Temples, villages and Sigirya Rock.
 Discover the majestic Golden Temple Cave, before making your way to a local village, where you’ll cruise the waterways by boat, then see how delicious Sri Lankan cuisine is prepared, and even try it for lunch!
 This evening, watch a magnificent sunset over the mighty Sigiriya Rock Fortress.
-Breakfast and lunch included.

 Day 9: Tallala Eco Retreat.
 We'll head to the tranquil gem of Tallala today, where we'll be staying at a hidden eco-retreat!
 Today is all about rest and relaxation, as you chill out in the amazing beachside location.
-Try out some optional yoga sessions, or just grab a coconut and stretch out under a plam tree!
-Breakfast included.
+Try out some optional yoga sessions, or just grab a coconut and stretch out under a palm tree!

 Day 11: Buddhist Monastery Visit.
 Today, you’ll visit a nearby Buddhist Monastery and gain a unique insight into Buddhist ways of life.
-Spend time with student monks, before heading back to Mirissa for a farwell meal on the beach with your group, and one last night out together!
-Breakfast included
+Spend time with student monks, before heading back to Mirissa for a farewell meal on the beach with your group, and one last night out together!

 Day 12: Tour Ends.
 Your tour comes to an end today in Mirissa.
 Time to say goodbye to your group and head to Colombo airport.
 Airport transfers are not included but are easy to arrange.
 Your trip guide will be on hand to help you organise onward travel.